Everything you should know about meditation and stress

 How long should I meditate daily?

-The best option will be to meditate for 10-15 minutes a day.
-As a beginner you may start from 5 minutes and gradually increase this time.
+10-15 minutes is the end goal but as a beginner start with what you can do consistently.
+A good place to start is just 5 minutes a day, as this becomes easier you can gradually increase this time.
 Many people also prefer practicing two times a day for 10-30 minutes.
 To make the process easier, you may set a timer on your phone in order not to get distracted.

 Everything depends on your stress level and the amount of your free time.
 Keep in mind, that it is quite hard to get the result at the very beginning of your practice.
 Just stay consistent and keep meditating every day.
 You’ll do much better before you know it.